khughitt/linear-models-study-group/07-linear-algebra-review-vii/README.md

 -   right matrix = weights
 -   final image = linear combination of basis images, using the weights from the right matrix.

-The main difference between the three approaches has to do with the constraint of each of them:
+The main difference between the three approaches has to do with the constraints imposed on each of them:

 #### Vector Quantization